gbox_sdk.wrapper.box package¶

 envs: The environment variables to run the command

-- api_timeout: The timeout of the command.
+- timeout: The timeout of the command.
 If the command times out, the exit code will be 124.

 For example: ‘timeout 5s sleep 10s’ will result in exit code 124.